Day 1 - Wentworth Falls & Katoomba Cascades – Gordon Falls

 After a short drive to Katoomba we will be treated to a special lunch in the historic Carrington Hotel.
-After lunch our walk will take us past the famous Echo Point lookout (Three Sisters) for a lovely picnic lunch, and finish with a 5km stretch along Prince Henry Cliff Walk to Leura Cascades.
+After lunch our walk will take us past the famous Echo Point lookout (Three Sisters) and a 5km stretch along Prince Henry Cliff Walk to Leura.
 The walking today is relatively easy, whilst taking in some of the highlights of the area.
-The cliff walk offers great views to Mount Solitary and valleys.
+The cliff walk offers great views to Mount Solitary and the various valleys deep below.

 Note, as we walk in the morning and the afternoon, please wear your hiking clothes on the bus and bring your day pack ready to go.

 Day 2 - Ruined Castle

 After a short drive the walk starts off at Katoomba Cascades, where we quickly leave the tourist scene behind.
 Descending down Furber Stairs, we get close to the impressive cliffs and waterfalls, and into lush wet sclerophyll forest.

 Day 3 - Pulpit Rock to Evans Lookout and Grand Canyon

 These two walks together create the ultimate Blue Mountains walk.
 Starting at Pulpit Rock and its amazing lookout platforms, the track heads along the tops of cliffs looking over Grose Valley.
 Enjoy a series of lookouts and small grottos until we reach Govetts Leap Lookout.
 Govetts Leap is a great location for a delicious morning tea along the way.
 After morning tea we make our way to the Grand Canyon area, from where we will head down into the absolutely remarkable Grand Canyon.
 A wonderful world of hanging gardens, rocky creeks and fern-lined gullies.
 It really is one of the best walks in Australia.
 There is some rock hopping in the valley but a very doable and outstanding trail.

 After the sensational canyon walking we have to ascend out of there!
 Finishing at Evans Lookout, it’s a flat stroll back to the bus that’s waiting to take you back for a warm shower and a hearty meal at your accommodation in Katoomba.
 This day offers some of the best walking in Australia